 There are several small engravings in the right recess which are similar to and probably derived from the sun wheels and rayed circles of Loughcrew

 The fact that the south chamber of Dowth is oriented towards the winter solstice sunset was first noted by American researcher Martin Brennan in his book, The Stars and the Stones, published in 1983.
 A broad beam of sunlight enters the passage at 4.15 pm, sweeps across the floor and illuminates the decorated stone at the back of the chamber.
 The stone to the left of the sunbeam, which is carved with an array of diamonds, lozanges and zig-zags, the most complex panel of art at Dowth, remains in darkness.
 The reflected light seeps the recess to the right.

-Martin Brennan concluded that the mounds in the Boyne Valley were linked in an annual cycle of astronomical observations.
-He found that the suns rays entered several of the mounds on the winter solstice, beginning with Newgrange and ending with Dowth South.
-There are several engravings in the right recess which are similar to and probably derived from the rayed circles of Loughcrew.
+American researcher and archaeoastronomer Martin Brennan concluded that the mounds in the Boyne Valley were linked in an annual cycle of ritual astronomical observations.
+He found that the suns rays entered several of the mounds on the winter solstice, beginning with Newgrange and ending with this chamber in Dowth South.